-Rendering Modes in Nuxt: SPA, SSR, SSG
+Rendering Modes in Nuxt: SSR, SSG, and Hybrid

 Google can render JavaScript.
 But it's slower and less reliable than HTML.
 Choose the wrong rendering mode and your content might not get indexed.